DouglasWebster/gdscript2rst-docs/getting_started/installation/python.rst

         ``deactivate``

-A more in depth discussion regarding the rationale for using virtual environments as well as more detailed instructions can be found at `Installing packages using pip and virtual environments
+An in depth discussion regarding the rationale for using virtual environments as well as more detailed instructions can be found at `Installing packages using pip and virtual environments
 <https://packaging.python.org/en/latest/guides/
 installing-using-pip-and-virtual-environments/#creating-a-virtual-environment>`_